rap2hpoutre/taskz/README.md

 # Taskz

-Simple sequential terminal tasks runner.
+Simple sequential and parallel task list runner for terminal.

 ![render1563366532786](https://user-images.githubusercontent.com/1575946/61376196-03e43800-a8a1-11e9-9ac2-caff8e3c412a.gif)